-According to latest census, Aurora, CO is a home for 48% white residents.
-The second common group is latino with 30% residents.
-The list of the most common racial or ethnic groups is closed by black with 15% residents.
+According to latest census, Aurora, CO is a home for 61% white residents.
+The second common group is black with 18% residents.
+The list of the most common racial or ethnic groups is closed by latino with 8% residents.

-The workers of Aurora, CO traveled to their offices around 27.65 minutes lately and drove alone to get there.
+Citizens of Aurora, CO travel to their offices around 28 minutes lately and drove alone to get there.
 The rest of the residents carpooled and worked at home.

 |Rent Price||Apr||vs Last Month|